Athea: Education

-The primary school - Athea National School (Athea NS) - was built in 1921.
+The primary school – Athea National School (Athea NS) – was built in 1921.
 Prior to this, a small thatched schoolhouse was located centrally in the village (now no longer in use).
 Athea NS is located in Templeathea townland, just east of the village centre.
 When opened in 1921, it had a capacity of 100 students.
-A large extension to the school was officially opened in 2009.
-Today's building houses five classrooms with toilet facilities in each room, a principal's office, a secretary's office, a library, a computer room and a preschool.
-The school is headed by the Athea National School Board of Management.
+A large extension to the school was officially opened in 2009 and, as of 2025, the school had an enrollment of 161 pupils.

-Although there are no post-primary schools in Athea, bus transport is available to secondary schools in nearby Abbeyfeale (St. Ita's, St. Joseph's and Abbeyfeale Vocational School) and Tarbert (Tarbert Comprehensive).

 Transport

 A Limerick-Tralee bus service operates via Athea every Wednesday.

+A TFI Local Link service, route R61, also passes through Athea enroute from Moyvane to Listowel.

-There are also local hackney services available.
-The closest train stations to Athea are the Colbert Station in Limerick city and Charleville in County Cork.
+The closest train stations to Athea are Limerick Colbert railway station in Limerick city and Charleville railway station in County Cork.